Home

 Dig Here!

 • A man named Miner found a rich deposit of placer gold producing 17 ounces to the shovel, but never was able to locate the place a second time.
-It is thought to be near a hat shaped butte (possibly Sombrero Butte) north of the Salt River, between Cheery Creek and Canyon Creek.
+It is thought to be near a hat shaped butte (possibly Sombrero Butte) north of the Salt River, between Cherry Creek and Canyon Creek.

 Guide to Treasure in Arizona